drshahizan/special-topic-data-engineering/project/proposal/MichelinStar/Proposal_MichelinStar.md

 ## 📊 Risks and Limitations

-Here are some potential risks and limitations associated with healthcare analytic platform project:
+Here are some potential risks and limitations associated with heart disease prediction platform project:

 **1. Technical Risk**

 `Data quality and accuracy:` The data collection process cannot ensure the quality of the data as there may be problems with the data's quality.
 The quality of the outcomes may be impacted by the data's potential for being erroneous, inconsistent, or incomplete.

-`Data bias and ethical considerations:` Healthcare analytics platforms can suffer from bias due to the use of historical data that may reflect past biases or systematic inequalities, which can lead to unfair outcomes and potential harm to patients.
+`Data bias and ethical considerations:` Heart disease prediction platforms can suffer from bias due to the use of historical data that may reflect past biases or systematic inequalities, which can lead to unfair outcomes and potential harm to patients.
 Ethical considerations must be taken into account to ensure that the use of patient data is transparent, fair, and respectful of patients' rights and privacy.

 `Integration and interoperability:` Integration of various data sources, systems, and applications can be complex and challenging, resulting in interoperability issues, data inconsistencies, and difficulty in data analysis and reporting.

 **2. Financial Risk**

-`Cost:` Healthcare analytics platforms require ongoing maintenance, updates, and support, which can result in significant ongoing costs that must be factored into the project budget and it can require significant upfront investment, including the cost of hardware, software, and personnel resources.
+`Cost:` Heart disease prediction platforms require ongoing maintenance, updates, and support, which can result in significant ongoing costs that must be factored into the project budget and it can require significant upfront investment, including the cost of hardware, software, and personnel resources.

 `Regulatory changes and uncertainty:` Healthcare regulations and policies are constantly evolving, which can create uncertainty around the financial viability of healthcare analytics platforms that may be impacted by these changes.
 Therefore, the return on investment (ROI) for healthcare analytics platforms can be difficult to predict, and there may be uncertainty around the financial benefits that the platform can deliver.